drupal-spider/website-comparison/README.md

 * MAX_SHOT: The maximum number of screenshots will take or pages to check.
 * VIEW_PORT: The view port dimension.
 * HEADLESS: Whether to run browser in headless mode.
+* MEM_SIZE: The (approximate) maximum memory that jpeg-js should allocate while attempting to decode.

 ## Run